NiloCK/vue-skuilder/readme.md

  - `npm install` or `yarn install`

- The app expects to find a CouchDB (or other database respecting the CouchDB replication protocol) server running at `http://localhost:5984/`.
-See `/src/db/index.ts` to point the app toward a different database.
+ The app needs to be configured with the url of a CouchDB (or other database respecting the CouchDB replication protocol) server.
+See `/src/ENVIRONMENT_VARS.ts` to point the app toward a specific database.
+The default value points to a locally running CouchDB instance at the default port.

   - [CouchDB Website](http://couchdb.apache.org/)

+  Note that CORS may need to be enabled in your CouchDB install.

 ## Development Build / Serve